-Google My Business listing have been infiltrated by spammers, its your responsibility to make your business doesn’t get lost in the fake businesses.
+Spammers have infiltrated Google My Business listing; it is your responsibility to make your business lose in the fake businesses.

 I was reading Joy Hawkins’s excellent guide on spam hunting (if you haven’t had a chance to read it, I highly recommend checking it out), and even though I have years of experience in IT and SEO, I was still a little dumbfounded on what the next steps were.

 Maybe I was a little nervous at taking the plunge and getting my feet wet, but when I did, wow, what a rush!
 I loved it.
 Below is a guide on how I got started.